Career Support During Covid - FAQS for Students, Recent Alumni, Postdoc Scholars and Employers

 - What changes to recruiting at MIT have been made in light of the Covid-19 virus?

-- Now that students are no longer on campus, how else can I recruit MIT students for internships or full-time employment?
+- Now that I am restricted from recruiting on-campus, how else can I recruit MIT students for internships or full-time employment?

 - What should I do about my previously scheduled on campus company presentation/information session?